cmelias-cyber/cybersecurity-portfolio/Linux-File-Permissions/linux-file-permissions.md

 ## Project Description (Executive Summary)

 The purpose of this project was to examine and update Linux file and directory permissions to ensure that system authorization matched organizational security requirements.
-I reviewed existing permissions, identified unauthorized access, and used Linux commands to enforce the principle of least privilege.
+I reviewed the permissions assigned to the user, group, and other users to verify that they matched the organization's authorization requirements and security policies.

 I then used the `chmod` command to remove unauthorized access, secure an archived hidden file, and ensure that only the file owner could access a sensitive directory.
 These changes applied the principle of least privilege and helped protect the organization’s research data.